-Doors.-The doors are closed at 11 p. m. and all resident undergraduates are required to be in by that hour, but the President may, at his discretion, grant permission to students to be out till midnight.
-Permission to be out after midnight can only be granted by the College Board.
+Doors.-The doors are closed at 11 p. m. and all resident undergraduates are expected to be in by that hour.

-Guests.-No one who is not a resident student or a member of the staff may be in College after 11 p.m. except by permission of the President.
+Guests.-No one who is not a resident student or a member of the staff may be in College after 11 p. m. except by permission of the President.
 Guests are expected to conform to the rules of the College and students will be held responsible for those whom they entertain.